 Or perhaps I'm reverting back to my university days when my notebooks were about 50% notes and 50% doodles! (enjoy this blast from the past)

 I also enjoy the art of capturing behavior and personality in photographs, especially with wildlife photography.
-A very limited portfolio of my images can be found on my SmugMug page.
-One day I'd like to update my photography portfolio with more photos!
 I often use the photos I take to inspire new designs or illustrations.